pomdtr/smallweb.run/www/docs/guides/env.md

 - `SMALLWEB_DOMAIN`: The domain where the smallweb apps are served from.
 - `SMALLWEB_APP_NAME`: The name of the app.
 - `SMALLWEB_APP_DOMAIN`: The domain of the app.
-- `SMALLWEB_APP_URL`: The URL of the app.
+- `SMALLWEB_APP_URL`: The base URL of the app.

-And some additional variables are available to admin apps:

-- `SMALLWEB_ADMIN`: Allows you to check if the app is an admin app.
-- `SMALLWEB_CLI_PATH`: The path to the smallweb CLI.
+In addition to these, the `SMALLWEB_ADMIN` environment variable is also set for admin apps.

 ## Encryption